GISPankaj/home/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GPL-3.0](LICENSE).
 Feel free to modify, distribute, and use the code as per the terms of this license.

 Thank you for visiting my GIS Portfolio Website repository!
 Happy mapping! 🌍🗺️